Chapter 53 – Sabotaged by Austemba Tokyo

 But now he was quite happy to abuse whatever integrity he had had in my eyes, with a reply worthy of a hack bureaucrat – that he was sure that all the correct procedures were followed, that the person selected was an excellent choice, and that he was certain she would contribute greatly to future Japan Australia academic relations etc.etc.

-And at that the friendly contacts that we had had earlier were terminated, abruptly.
+And with that the friendly contacts that we had had earlier were terminated, abruptly.

 It was a disgusting affair, and not just for the reasons I have already given.